huiwoni/FACE/README.md

 ## Notes

 * Model weights are not included in this repository.
-* The repository only contains code and instructions required for reproducibility.
+* Pretrained checkpoints and trained model checkpoints can be downloaded from the provided Google Drive link.
 * The best-performing model was obtained using three frames per video and a training length of 4000 kimg.
+* This repository contains only the code and commands necessary for reproducing the reported results.